23 September 2019

 Maynard Paton

-PS: You can receive my Blog posts through an occasional e-mail newsletter.
+PS: You can receive my blog posts through an occasional email newsletter.
 Click here for details.

 Disclosure: Maynard owns shares in M Winkworth.